 51:50 Testing our identities

-And when I say I was busy, like I was too busy to go to hospital, like I was apparently so busy that I couldn’t go to the hospital.
+And when I say I was busy like I was too busy to go to the hospital like I was so busy that I couldn’t go to the hospital.
 I was so busy that I couldn’t eat breakfast in the morning.
-Any of these just general things, regular things that people do to sustain life.
+Any of these are just general things, regular things that people do to sustain life.
 I was too busy.
 I don’t know how I became so busy that I didn’t have time to just do those simple things.
 And what that led to what that led to me was becoming more frustrated and more upset and more angry, which was making the cycle worse.

-It’s a great way to learn and helps retain new information to memory.
+It’s a great way to learn and helps retain new information in memory.
 Just go to recoveryafterstroke.com.
 Click on the image of the episode you have just listened to.
-And at the very beginning of the page, you will see a button that says Download transcript.
+At the very beginning of the page, you will see a button that says Download transcript.
 Click the button.
 Enter your email address and the PDF will begin downloading.
-Also, a few weeks ago, I launched recovery after stroke coaching, the people who have signed up and now being coached by me and are being helped to overcome challenges including fatigue, anger, isolation, amongst other things.
+Also, a few weeks ago, I launched recovery after stroke coaching, the people who have signed up and are now being coached by me are being helped to overcome challenges including fatigue, anger, and isolation, amongst other things.

 I will help you create a picture of where you would like to be in your recovery 12 months from now, and I will coach you to overcome what’s stopping you from getting to your goal want to know more?
 Just send an email to [email protected] and I will arrange a time to speak with you in person about how recovery after stroke coaching can work for you.
 And now here’s the host of the memory Health Made Easy podcast David Norris.